shreyasarunesh/OpenDomainQA/README.md

 ![Interactive Sesion-2](Images/interactive2.png)

-## Installing
+## Installaiton

-Installation of this system is simple.
+Installation is simple.
 This project requires Linux/OSX and Python 3.5 or higher.
 It also requires installing PyTorch version >= 1.0.0.

 Download  SQuAD datafiles, GloVe word vectors, Transformers and other dependencies listed in requirements.txt.

 CUDA is necessary to train the models.

-Run the following commands to clone the repository and install DrQA:
+Run the following commands to clone the repository:

 ```bash
 git clone git@github.com:shreyasarunesh/Open_Domain_Question_Answering_Agent-ODQA-.git